 If you choose to file a defective airbag lawsuit regarding your airbag not deploying, you have to show with the help of an attorney that the way that the vehicle and/or airbag was made was dangerous in an unreasonable way.
 An airbag that did not deploy when it should can constitute ‘unreasonably dangerous,’ if enough evidence is presented that shows the device should have deployed but did not.

-If you’re interested in learning more about how to file a lawsuit for your airbag injuries, please complete the form to the left.
-We will be in contact with you immediately.
+If you’re interested in learning more about how to file a defective airbag, seatbelt, or brake lawsuit for your injuries, please complete the form to the left.
+Our experienced legal team will be in contact with you immediately.

 - NHTSA Airbag Overview. (n.d.).
 Retrieved from https://www.nhtsa.gov/equipment/air-bags